patrykstruzek/UE5_2D3DGAME/README.md

 # UE5_2D3DGAME

+### How to open this ?

 Create project in UE5 and replace Content folder in your project files.
+That should works.